magento/pagebuilder-docs/docs/viewports/add-viewports.md

 </view>
 ```

-Details for these viewport nodes are in the [Viewport configuration data]() topic, but let's quickly summarize them:
+Details for these viewport elements are in the [Viewport configurations section](./introduction.md#viewport-configurations), but let's quickly summarize them:

 -  `label` — for adding the viewport name to the tooltip.
 -  `stage` — for adding or removing the viewport from the stage.